 The certificate should be of the format example.cer.
-Once you download it, double-click to install it in your Keychain Access.
+Once you download it, double-click to install it in your Keychain Access

-Then open your Keychain, make sure you're in the login directy on the left-hand side, and open the window My Certificates.
-You should see a certificate whose title starts with "Developer ID Application...".
+If you now open your Keychain, selected the login keychain on the left-hand side, and selec the My Certificates tab, you should see a certificate with the title "Developer ID Application: <your name>".

 Click on the certificate and make sure you see a note that reads This certificate is valid.
-Note: In the example below, the certificate details have been erased: